edgecollective/p5js-serial/README.md

 It will additionally require installing and running 'p5.serialserver', a NodeJS server that listens to the serialport and passes along any information via a websocket (covered below).

+## Download the contents of this repo to a folder on your computer

+You can use the 'clone or download' button on this page.

 ## Install NVM

 Install the latest version of [nvm](https://github.com/nvm-sh/nvm), using the instructions [here](https://github.com/nvm-sh/nvm#installation-and-update).